lucaAngrisani/mapper-factory/README.md

 let u = new User({ firstName: "Rick", lastName: "Sanchez", employees: [emp1, emp2], rolesToMap: ["CEO", "EMPLOYEE"] });
 ```

 In that way you can create a new JS Object User passing a JSON object.
-Automatically constructor use *src* and *transformer* field to obtain the correct object you want.
+Automatically constructor use *src* and *transformer* to obtain the correct object you want.

 In this specific case we have trasformed a JSON object: